 An informal “behind the scenes” interview series hosted by Maestro Jerry Hou and Eva Cappelletti Chao featuring various GTMF Musicians.

-Backstage Pass is a weekly interview segment featuring Festival musicians hosted by Associate Conductor Jerry Hou and violinist Eva Cappelletti Chao.
+Backstage Pass is an interview segment featuring Festival musicians hosted by Associate Conductor Jerry Hou and violinist Eva Cappelletti Chao.
 The segments are produced, edited, and posted on GTMF’s Facebook and YouTube pages.
-Backstage Pass will fill the void of the cancelled 2020 festival by connecting audiences to beloved orchestra musicians and will continue to build community during the off-season.
+Backstage Pass filled the void of the cancelled 2020 festival by connecting audiences to beloved orchestra musicians and will continue to build community during the off-season.
 Past interviews are available to watch on YouTube.